-I don't simply mean before you paint, but also while you paint and when you've finished.
+I don't simply mean the dirty work before you paint, but while you paint and also after.

 Before, during and after it's your knife with which you mix your paint and organise your palette.

 No brush could ever do this work.

 And if you ever have to choose between a fine tracing brush and a good strong knife, I hope you'll always choose the knife.

 Fact is, unless your paint is well-mixed and your palette organised to start with, your tracing brush can't win.

-Unlike the knife, it can't change bad paint into good.
+Unlike the knife, a tracing brush can't change bad paint into good.
 Your tracing brush is not a magic wand: it uses what you give it.

 So feed it well-mixed paint, and even a quite ordinary cheap tracing brush will work miracles for you.